corenominal/iewp-posts-to-news/README.md

 # iewp-posts-to-news

-A simple WordPress plugin that changes "Posts" and "Post" labels to "News" and "Article" etc.
+A simple WordPress plugin that changes the "Posts" and "Post" labels to "News" and "Article" within the WordPress admin area.